 The BCF Leadership Group shall continue to operate in accordance with this Schedule following any termination of this Agreement to fulfil the duties required under this schedule but shall endeavour to ensure that the benefits of any contracts are received by the Partners in the same proportions as their respective contributions at that time.

 8. Review

-The BCF Leadership Group will review these terms of reference annually or more frequently if BCF guidance or STP governance arrangements necessitate it.
+The BCF Leadership Group will review these terms of reference annually or more frequently if BCF national guidance or ICS governance arrangements require.

 Leadership Group TOR - Version History